• Skip to primary navigation

 5. Get Help for Yourself

 Regardless of the outcome and whether your husband or boyfriend decides to go to therapy, the issues won’t go away on their own.
 Learning to cope in the interim by getting help for oneself is critically important.
-Besides, attending a self-help or support group of family, loved ones, and friends of those who are struggling with substance abuse, mental health disorder, behavioral issue, or other concerns mean being better prepared to handle the ups and downs of living with and caring for someone who may not be ready to get help yet.
+Besides, attending a self-help or support group of family, loved ones, and friends of those who are struggling with substance abuse, mental health disorders, behavioral issues, or other concerns means being better prepared to handle the ups and downs of living with and caring for someone who may not be ready to get help yet.

 Final Tip – Someone Has to Want to Get Help

 Be prepared for the fact that no matter what you say, it may not be enough to propel the man in your life into therapy and treatment.
+Breaking the mental health stigma in men is tough.
 He has to want to get help and he may not be willing to admit he needs it quite yet.
 This is why interventionists exist and why our experienced admissions counselors at FHE Health are on hand 24/7 to provide advice and support to those who need it.
 Whether it’s therapy for substance use disorder or another mental health issue, sometimes an outside expert like FHE Health can be more persuasive at convincing a loved one to go to treatment.
 For more information, call us today.

 Filed Under: Featured Help for Loved One, Help For Loved Ones